titu1994/tfdiffeq/README.md

 Similar to the PyTorch codebase, this library provides ordinary differential equation (ODE) solvers implemented in Tensorflow Eager.
 For usage of ODE solvers in deep learning applications, see [Neural Ordinary Differential Equations paper](https://arxiv.org/abs/1806.07366).

+Supports Augmented Neural ODE Architectures from the paper [Augmented Neural ODEs](https://arxiv.org/abs/1904.01681) as well, which has been shown to solve certain problems that Neural ODEs may struggle with.

 As the solvers are implemented in Tensorflow, algorithms in this repository fully support running on the GPU, and are differentiable.
+Also supports prebuilt ODENet and ConvODENet tf.keras Models that can be used as is or embedded in a larger architecture.

 ## Caveats